farrandi/dsci_575/lecture3_575.md

 This is computationally inefficient. $O(2Tn^T)$

+- Need to find every possible state sequence $n^T$, then consider each emission given the state sequence $T$
 - $n$ is the number of hidden states
 - $T$ is the length of the sequence